jsdealy/akvsbk/README.md

-  Tolstoy got his initial inspiration for the novel via real-world events involving an illicit aristocratic love affair and set out to write a book on that topic, but then found himself blending in a parallel narrative concerned with family and the meaning of life, probably because those were topics that were constantly on his mind anyway.
+  Tolstoy got his initial inspiration for the novel via real-world events involving an illicit aristocratic love affair and set out to write a book on that topic, but then found himself blending in a parallel narrative peopled with other characters whose concerns center more around the importance of marriage, family, and the meaning of life, probably because those were topics that were constantly on his mind anyway.
   A lot of those costs seem specific to the legal and societal strictures binding marriage and divorce in 19th century Russia, but others are more universal.